drustanyjt/t5-for-sparql/README.md

 all entities/relations are guaranteed, and a worse model when correct entities/relations are not guaranteed.

-## Various Setups

-### LC-QuAD 2.0
-The file for LC-QuAD 2.0 cannot be downloaded directly from FigShare.
-Instead, you should download the dataset on your personal computer, and then upload it to a data sharing website that can be accessed by DSO (such as Google Drive), and download it from there instead.

-### Falcon 2.0
-I have a seperate [repository]() for this, with instructions there.
-The modified version of Falcon 2.0 comes with a script for generating a dataset that can be easily used with this repository's finetuning notebook.

-### Blink/ELQ
-The Titan server does not have enough RAM to load Blink for ELQ.
-You should try to use gpuserver 1 instead for any data processing that it might require.

 ## Benchmarks

 KGQA ([code](), [website]()), is an online leaderboard tracking results in Text-2-SPARQL conversion.